comius/dedekindreals/doc/05-DD-Floats.md

 ### Requirement: negation

 **Result of negation shall be additive inverse.
-In case of infinities is shall change the sign of infinity.**
+In case of the infinities negation shall change the sign of infinity.**

 *Rationale:* Correctness.